Yves33/wxgpx/src/docs/README.md

 gpx         # the array holding all values, with associated methods. mapview     # the map object.
 All methods from WxMapWidget are available|
 timeview    # the time object.
 All methods from WxTimeWidget are available app         # the application itself.
-All methods from wx.Panel are available, but you’ll mainly use app.OpenFile(filename) and app.SaveFile(filename) sh          # the shell by itself.
+All methods from wx.Panel are available, but you'll mainly use app.OpenFile(filename) and app.SaveFile(filename) sh          # the shell by itself.
 Usefull commands may include sh.clear() to clear the shell, sh.run(filename) to run an external python file, sh.copy(text) to put text in the clipboard, and sh.upd() to force an update of map, time and plugin panels
 WxQuery     # access to simple gui    (see the moule WxQuery in modules folder)
 ```